CRA to Start Review of U.S. Real Estate Transactions by Canadians

 If any of the above situations apply, taxpayers can avail themselves of the voluntary disclosure process if they meet certain conditions.
 In very general terms, the conditions would be that CRA has not asked about any of the above items and has made no communication as to whether these items have been reported.
 Once a taxpayer receives any kind of correspondence from CRA, it is very difficult to get into the voluntary disclosure program.
 The benefit of the voluntary disclosure program is that no penalties would be assessed.
 If there are taxes owing, there would still be the taxes owing and interest.
 For the foreign reporting, especially, the voluntary disclosure program ensures that there is no tax cost to filing the unreported T1135 forms for the prior years.

-Your DMCL advisor would be happy to discuss these options and prepare the necessary filings and possible voluntary disclosure.
+Questions?
+Get in touch with your DMCL advisor and they’ll be happy to discuss these options and prepare the necessary filings and possible voluntary disclosure.

 Contributed by Howard Wasserman, CPA, CA, CFP, TEP, from Segal LLP.
 This piece was produced as a part of the quarterly Canadian Overview, a newsletter produced by the Canadian member firms of Moore North America.